stahir80td/TD-MFG-Workflow/README.md

 If you want to limit it to specific symbol run it as SQ-Import-Symbols -Symbol AAPL -Instrument "Standard stock"

-To set Trade Station directory use Set-MFG-Configuration -TradeStationDataPath "You TS Data folder where you keep .csv"
+To set Trade Station directory use Set-MFG-Configuration -TradeStationDataPath "Your TS Data folder where you keep .csv"

 ***